*This post may contain affiliate links to products we recommend and happily use.*

 What you need to start.

 Your number one must have in a frugal home is a budget.
-You can get your free budgeting printable here.
 Knowing how much money is coming in and going out will help you in paying off your debt and in knowing exactly how much you can really afford.

-You need a plan to your household costs.
+You need a plan to decrease your household costs.

 Home is where your heart is and where you raise your family.
 It can also be a very, very expensive place to be.
 With groceries, rent, cable, electronics, apps, meals out, children’s activities and vacations.
 The costs add up.

 Are you trying to keep up with the shiny must haves and vacations of your neighbors?
 I am going to stop you right now.
 This book Love Your Life, Not Theirs by Rachel Cruze is a must read.
-The reality is the shiny must haves and the sandy beach holidays are putting your neighbors and half the country in to debt.
-Rachel Cruze says it like it is in Love Your Life, Not Theirs.
+The reality is the shiny must haves and the sandy beach holidays are putting your neighbors and half the country into debt.

 Learn how to cut your costs and live well on less.
 Did you know that after reading this article you could probably list off 10 different things you could cut or change to save money.
 Plan to live more frugally, plan to live within your means, plan to save money.
 Plan to not spend every cent you make.